Cal Raleigh Player Props: Mariners vs. Brewers

 - The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in MLB.

-- The Brewers have a 2.94 team ERA that ranks third across all MLB pitching staffs.
+- The Brewers' 2.94 team ERA ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to allow the 10th-fewest home runs in baseball (15 total, 0.9 per game).
+- The Brewers surrender the 10th-fewest home runs in baseball (17 total, one per game).

-- Burnes (1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched) gets the start for the Brewers, his fourth of the season.
+- Rea (0-0) gets the starting nod for the Brewers, his second of the season.

-- In his most recent time out -- in relief on Sunday -- the right-hander threw 2/3 innings against the San Diego Padres while surrendering hits.
+- His last appearance came on Friday against the San Diego Padres, when the righty went 5 2/3 innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.